Abby Dowse Flashes Underboob & Insane Curves In A Flirty ‘Lilac Mesh’ Outfit

 The Aussie smokeshow captioned her photo with a purple heart emoji that appeared to mirror the color of her outfit.
 She credited online retailer Fashion Nova for the saucy ensemble, tagging the brand in the caption.
 The post was an instant hit with her fans, reeling in more than 2,100 likes in the first 10 minutes of going live on the platform.
 In the space of three hours, the photo amassed 12,000 likes in addition to 320-plus comments.

-“Love this colour [sic] on you,” wrote one person, leaving a pair of heart-eyes emoji for the gorgeous model.
+“Love this colour on you,” wrote one person, leaving a pair of heart-eyes emoji for the gorgeous model.

 “Wow you are unreal,” gushed a second fan, ending their comment with a heart-eyes and heart emoji.